Graphic by Shannan Albright

 “Problem boss?”
 Milt asked in a tone suggesting a joke.

 “Damn thing is off balance.”
 I realized that even though the weights of the experiments were much less, moving their mass was difficult.
 It had been affecting me most of the day.
 I figured it contributed to us being behind schedule.
 The last experiment proved worse than the others.

 “Want me to take it?”

-“No,” she answered after a moment.
+“No,” I answered.
 “I’ve got it.”

-I glanced at the TC1 trashcan sitting a dozen or so meters away, noting the antenna that was unfurled and pointed toward the Earth.
-She knew that link had been established, but wondered about the WiFi link between TC6 and TC1.
-If the WiFi connection failed, she would have to reboot TC6—an easy procedure.
-After a few more moments, he continued, “Looks like Tango-Charlie-Six is go.
-Good work, Mac.”
+I glanced at the TC1 trashcan sitting a dozen meters away, noting the unfurled antenna pointed toward the Earth and the series of green lights on its side.
+I wondered about the wireless link between TC6 and TC1.
+If the wireless connection failed, I would have to reboot TC6—an easy but time-consuming procedure.

 *** Download for More *** Golf and Outgassing PDF